KevinKra/My_notes/AWS/solutions_architect.md

 - **Regions** - A geographical area that consists of 2 or more availability zones.
 - **Edge Location** - Edge locations are endpoints for AWS which are used for caching content.
 Caches files and content from distant regions and holds them in a closer edge location facility.

+- **Amazon VPC** - Amazon Virtual Private Cloud, which is _part of Networking services_ is a virtual network dedicated to a single AWS account.
+It is isolated from other virtual networks in the AWS cloud, providing compute resources with robust and secure networking functionality.

 ### Content to focus on for certification

 - Security, Identity, and Compliance